ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Related Work

-Note that linearly over-parametrized neural networks have been investigated both in the early neural network days~\cite{Baldi1989} and more recently~\cite{saxe2014,Kawaguchi2016,Laurent2018,YiZhou2018,AroraCH18}.
+Note that linearly over-parameterized neural networks have been investigated both in the early neural network days~\citep{Baldi1989} and more recently~\citep{AroraCH18,NIPS2018_Gunasekar,Kawaguchi2016,Laurent2018,saxe2014,YiZhou2018}.
 These methods, however, typically study purely linear networks, with a focus on the convergence behavior of training in this linear regime.
-For example,~\cite{AroraCH18} showed that linear over-parametrization modifies the gradient updates in a unique way that speeds up convergence.
-Here, we propose to exploit the benefits of linear over-parametrization to improve the training of compact networks.
-To this end, in contrast to the above-mentioned methods which all focus on fully-connected layers, we develop two strategies to expand \emph{convolutional} layers, as well as an approach to initializing our expanded networks, and empirically demonstrate their critical impact on prediction accuracy.
+For example,~\citet{NIPS2018_Gunasekar} demonstrated that a different parameterization of the same model dramatically affects the training behavior;~\citet{AroraCH18} showed that linear over-parameterization modifies the gradient updates in a unique way that speeds up convergence;~\citet{wu19e} collapsed multiple FC layers into a single one by removing the non-linearities from the \emph{MLP} layers of a graph convolutional network.
+In contrast to these methods, which focus on fully-connected layers, we develop two strategies to expand \emph{convolutional} layers, and empirically demonstrate the impact of our expansion strategies on prediction accuracy, training behavior and generalization ability.